Hemoglobin: Fish

+Birds

+Birds' unique circulatory lungs also promote efficient use of oxygen at low partial pressures of O2.
+These two adaptations reinforce each other and account for birds' remarkable high-altitude performance.
+This was specifically found in hummingbirds that inhabit the Andes.
+Hummingbirds already expend a lot of energy and thus have high oxygen demands and yet Andean hummingbirds have been found to thrive in high altitudes.
+Non-synonymous mutations in the hemoglobin gene of multiple species living at high elevations (Oreotrochilus, A. castelnaudii, C. violifer, P. gigas, and A. viridicuada) have caused the protein to have less of an affinity for inositol hexaphosphate (IHP), a molecule found in birds that has a similar role as 2,3-BPG in humans; this results in the ability to bind oxygen in lower partial pressures.

+Mammals

+Mammoth hemoglobin featured mutations that allowed for oxygen delivery at lower temperatures, thus enabling mammoths to migrate to higher latitudes during the Pleistocene.

 Hemoglobin adaptation extends to humans, as well.
 There is a higher offspring survival rate among Tibetan women with high oxygen saturation genotypes residing at 4,000 m.
 Natural selection seems to be the main force working on this gene because the mortality rate of offspring is significantly lower for women with higher hemoglobin-oxygen affinity when compared to the mortality rate of offspring from women with low hemoglobin-oxygen affinity.
 While the exact genotype and mechanism by which this occurs is not yet clear, selection is acting on these women's ability to bind oxygen in low partial pressures, which overall allows them to better sustain crucial metabolic processes.

 Synthesis

 Hemoglobin (Hb) is synthesized in a complex series of steps.
 The heme part is synthesized in a series of steps in the mitochondria and the cytosol of immature red blood cells, while the globin protein parts are synthesized by ribosomes in the cytosol.
 Production of Hb continues in the cell throughout its early development from the proerythroblast to the reticulocyte in the bone marrow.
 At this point, the nucleus is lost in mammalian red blood cells, but not in birds and many other species.
 Even after the loss of the nucleus in mammals, residual ribosomal RNA allows further synthesis of Hb until the reticulocyte loses its RNA soon after entering the vasculature (this hemoglobin-synthetic RNA in fact gives the reticulocyte its reticulated appearance and name).